-Credits from KS/IS/MS courses obtained in JAIST master's program, which no longer offered at
+Credits from KS/IS/MS courses obtained in JAIST master's program, which no longer offered at the application time due to consolidations, may be transferred according to the new curriculum.

 (3) Credits obtained as a JAIST non-degree seeking student.